Why Visibility Beats Technical Skills for Security Career Growth

 That's how it’s supposed to work, right?

-Here's what happened: They didn't.
+Here's what happened: nobody noticed.

 Lie: Your most brilliant technical work will advance your career.